How Circular tracks your Resting Heart Rate (RHR) and how to use it?

 The fitter you are, generally the lower the Resting Heart Rate.
 This is due to the heart getting bigger and stronger with exercise, and getting more efficient at pumping blood around the body, so at rest, more blood can be pumped around with each beat, therefore fewer beats per minute are required.

 Usually, the best moment to measure RHR is just after waking up but we can’t force you not to be active after waking up.
-So we find that the best measure is taken when getting in your bed before going asleep.
+So we find that the best measure is taken during the last 5 minutes of your sleep.
+This gives a good measure for the day of how well you are recovered.
 We give one average reading per day inside the “Activity analysis” circle.

 A RHR between 60 and 100 beats per minute (BPM) is considered normal, but 60 to 80 is optimal.
 Generally, a lower resting heart rate indicates more efficient heart function and greater cardiovascular health.
 Research has connected a higher Resting HR with a higher risk of cardiac events like stroke and heart attack.

 Many factors influence what’s normal for any one person.
-Genetics, age, and gender all have an impact on your baseline HR and play a part in determining your normal range.
-Those aren’t really things that you can change, but there’s one factor you can: your fitness level.
+Genetics, age, and gender have an huge impact on your reference and in determining your normal range.
+Those aren’t really things that you can change, but there’s are a lot of other factors that you can including your fitness level.

 You’re not active enough

 While pushing your body can lead to great gains, it can also be detrimental.
-If you notice an increase in your Resting Heart Rate when you’re going heavy on the training and light on the rest, your body may be telling you that you need to scale back.
+If you notice an increase in your resting heart rate when you’re going heavy on training and light on the rest, your body may be telling you that you need to scale back.
 By giving it the proper rest it needs, your body can repair and adapt and you may bounce back stronger than ever.

 You’re too stressed

 Prolonged mental and emotional stress can also cause your RHR to creep up over time.
-Try adding relaxation into your day: read, meditate, go for a walk with friends.
-Regular relaxation activities may help you combat your stress and which could lead to a lower RHR.
+Try adding relaxation moments into your day: read, meditate, go for a walk with friends.
+Regular relaxation activities may help you fight your stress and that will lead to a lower RHR.

 Always exhausted?
-Chronic sleep deprivation which can lead to fatigue, a slower metabolism, and extra snacking can also raise your RHR.
+Chronic sleep deprivation will raise your RHR.
 Aim for at least 7-9 hours of sleep each night.

 During a hot summer day, if you notice a temporary increase in your RHR, your body might simply be trying to cool down.
 However, it could also mean you’re dehydrated especially if you’re thirstier than usual, your mouth is dry, and your pee is more yellow than normal.
 To help lower your RHR, drink more water.